Netcentric/accesscontroltool/docs/Configuration.md

 property | comment | required
 --- | --- | ---
 private | The encrypted PKCS#8 key in PEM format as defined in [RFC 7468](https://tools.ietf.org/html/rfc7468#section-11).
-Non-encrypted keys are not supported for security reasons! | yes privatePassword | The password for decrypting the private key.
+Non-encrypted keys are not supported for security reasons!
+The symmetrical encryption requires the privatePassword to be decrypted. | yes privatePassword | The password for decrypting the private key.
 The password itself must be encrypted with the AEM Crypto Support (i.e. encrypted with the AEM master key of the according instance).
 Therefore the value must start with `{`. | yes public | The public DER key in PEM format as defined in [RFC 7468](https://tools.ietf.org/html/rfc7468#section-13). .
 If both `certificate` and `public` are set `certificate` takes precedence. | no (either public or certificate needs to be set) certificate | The certificate in PEM format as defined in [RFC 7468](https://tools.ietf.org/html/rfc7468#section-5.1).
 If both `certificate` and `public` are set `certificate` takes precedence. | no (either public or certificate needs to be set)

+Usually keys are stage/environment-specific i.e. listed in run-mode specific yaml fragments.
+At least the privatePassword differs (due to the different Crypto Support master kes).

 ## Configuration of ACEs